atred/autodots/README.md

 ## Credits
 [sloria's dotfiles](https://github.com/sloria/dotfiles) were an incredibly helpful resource for writing my own.

+## Notes
+ - Install apt-transport-https
+ - Switch to https and bullseye in /etc/apt/sources.list

 ## To do
  - automate blurry compton
  - fix colors